We think this TV show stands out for:

 Is it any good?

-Its quirky, offbeat humor is what makes The Tick such a pleasure (and something of a cult favorite) for teens and adults.
+It's the quirky, offbeat humor that makes this show such a pleasure (and something of a cult favorite) for teens and adults.
 It's fun viewing for early grade-schoolers and up.
-Kids younger than that won't get the large majority of the jokes and may find the action frightening -- although in the end everyone walks, parachutes, or swims away unhurt.
+Kids younger than that won't get the large majority of the jokes in The Tick and may find the action frightening -- although in the end everyone walks, parachutes, or swims away unhurt.

 Families can talk about the normal superhero conventions that The Tick mocks and how those conventions have created a genre that the series can so easily subvert.

 Families can also discuss the perils of being a superhero -- or having one around the house -- as well as the moral quandaries that superhero-dom can raise.
 If you break a wall trying to save the day, do you have to rebuild it afterward?
 When is it OK to use your X-ray vision?
 Are there times when it would be nice just to be normal instead?